c-grigsby/flask-ocr-backend/README.md

 </div>

-This server-side application is the back-end to a mobile application providing Optical Character Recognition (OCR) image processing
+This server-side application is the back-end to a mobile application providing Optical Character Recognition (OCR) for image processing.
+This machine learning technology enables the API to read the text found within an uploaded image, and returns a response with the text results from the OCR analysis.

 ---